nappalion/MARVELous/README.md

 ## Overview
 ### Description
-"APPNAME" is a Marvel comic book reader powered by Marvel Comics API.
+"MARVELous" is a Marvel comic book reader powered by Marvel Comics API.
 Readers can navigate through their library, leave reviews of comics they have read, and much more.
 This app also features a social environment for like-minded comic book readers with the ability to follow accounts, view other readers' reviews, and even rate their reviews.
 Discover new comics with a built-in search feature which can filter for your favorite heroes, teams, and even villains.

 ### App Evaluation
 [Evaluation of your app across the following attributes]